solana-developers/solana-cookbook/docs/th/guides/serialization.md

 When we talk about serialization we mean both serializing data as well as deserialization of data.

-Serialization comes into play at a few points along Solana program and program accounts lifecycle:
+Serialization comes into play at a few points along Solana program และ program accounts lifecycle:

 1. Serializing instruction data on to client
 2. Deserializing instruction data on the program